 - if the N32 Handshake Ids were not successfully exchanged during the N32-c negotiation (i.e. if at least one SEPP did not signal its N32 Handshake Id during the Security Capability Negotiation Procedure) and if different N32 purposes were successfully negotiated for N32-c contexts, one SEPP shall correlate the N32-f connection to its parent N32-c context by matching the N32 purpose of the incoming N32-f HTTP messages (as stated in the "3gpp-Sbi-Interplmn-Purpose" HTTP header if present or as "ROAMING" if the "3gpp-Sbi-Interplmn-Purpose" HTTP header is not present, see clause 6.14 of 3GPP TS 29.500 [4]) with the supported N32 purpose(s) in the corresponding N32-c context.

+5.3.3.2.Y Use of HTTP OPTIONS for N32-c and N32-f connections correlation

+When multiple N32-c contexts were successfully negotiated between a pair of SEPPs and if the initiating SEPP does not send any HTTP service request message to the responding SEPP after establishing TLS session for the N32-f connection and both SEPPs indicated the support of the feature TLSCOR, i.e. support of autonomous correlation of N32-c and N32-f, the initiating SEPP shall send a HTTP OPTIONS request towards the Authority of the responding SEPP over the established TLS session for N32-f to correlate TLS sessions established for N32-c and N32-f, immediately after each N32-f TLS connection is established, as shown in Figure 5.3.3.2.Y-1.

+The HTTP OPTIONS request shall include "3gpp-Sbi-N32-Handshake-Id" header and "3gpp-Sbi-Interplmn-Purpose" header along with the corresponding values as same as all other messages sent over N32-f.
+This HTTP OPTIONS request will avoid pending TLS session waiting for long duration before the first N32-f message is sent when the correlation can be done for the first time.

+Figure 5.3.3.2.Y-1: Use of HTTP OPTIONS for N32-c and N32-f connections correlation

 * * * Next Change * * * *

 6.1.7 Feature Negotiation